-- 1. From Project Navigator, select Edit > Language Templates. - Each HDL language in the Language Templates is divided into five sections: Common Constructs, Device Primitive Instantiation, Simulation Constructs, Synthesis Constructs and User Templates.
+- From Project Navigator, select Edit > Language Templates.
+Each HDL language in the Language Templates is divided into five sections: Common Constructs, Device Primitive Instantiation, Simulation Constructs, Synthesis Constructs and User Templates.
 To expand the view of any of these sections, click the + next to the section.
-Click any of the listed templates to view the template contents in the right pane. - Under either the VHDL or Verilog hierarchy, expand the Synthesis Constructs hierarchy, expand the Coding Examples hierarchy, expand the Misc hierarchy, and select the template called 7-Segment Display Hex Conversion.
-Use the appropriate template for the language you are using. - When the template is selected in the hierarchy the contents display in the right pane.
+Click any of the listed templates to view the template contents in the right pane. - 2.
+Under either the VHDL or Verilog hierarchy, expand the Synthesis Constructs hierarchy, expand the Coding Examples hierarchy, expand the Misc hierarchy, and select the template called [One-shot,] Debounce Circuit.
+Use the appropriate template for the language you are using. - Upon selection, the HDL code for a debounce circuit is displayed in the right pane.